Quantized-Tinyllava: a new multimodal foundation model enables efficient split learning: Train/Test Experiments

 \subsubsection{Model architecture}

-In our experiment, we selected SigLip-SO400M \cite{tschannen2025siglip2multilingualvisionlanguage} as the vision tower, OpenELM-270M \cite{mehta2024openelmefficientlanguagemodel} as the language model, both loaded with their pretrained weights, and a two-layer MLP with GELU activation functions as the connector.
-To investigate the quantization effect, we benchmarked FSQ quantizer, our modified quantizer and empty quantizer (no quantization) for comparison.
+In our experiment, we select SigLip-SO400M \cite{tschannen2025siglip2multilingualvisionlanguage} as the vision tower, OpenELM-270M \cite{mehta2024openelmefficientlanguagemodel} as the language model, both loaded with their pretrained weights, and a two-layer MLP with GELU activation functions as the connector.